There are many steps in planning a web site. I would like to take you through the process.

 - Press Releases when you really have something to shout about

-- Open a message board for your customers or visitors - talk about a subject you know
+- Open a section of your blog for your customers or visitors to talk about a subject you know

 Check W3C compliance